About the Program

 Time commitments vary depending on the week, however, students are asked to allot roughly 6 hours per week to their projects.
 This time includes meeting with your mentor, meeting with Seattle Science Lab staff, and asynchronous work.
 Students are expected to exceed this recommendation in order to meet deadlines.

-*The program will take place during AP and IB exams in May.
+*The Winter program will take place during AP and IB exams in May.
 Please consider the time commitment of this project in relation to your coursework.

 What are the SROP final deliverables?